rensjaspers/ngx-load-with/projects/ngx-load-with/README.md

         // etc.
 ```

-With `ngx-load-with`, all of this logic is handled for you automatically.
-This provides a cleaner, more intuitive solution that makes your code easier to understand and maintain.
+`ngx-load-with` automates this logic, leading to cleaner and more intuitive code that's easier to understand and maintain.

 ## License